 Decide how fast you want to get out of debt and how much you want to pay.
 If you want to pay the least and succeed the fastest, you’ll want to examine the Debt Avalanche method.
 If you believe that a small success earlier on the path is important to keep you motivated, check out the Debt Snowball.
 Research your options and give it thorough thought.

-What tips do you have for keeping a New Year’s resolution to get out of debt?
+What tips do you have for keeping a resolution to get out of debt?

 Updated January 28, 2017 and originally published January 27, 2017.